1 Samuel 14 – Victory Over the Philistines

 a.
 There was honey on the ground: This was provision from God.
 The Israelite army was hot in the pursuit of the fleeing Philistines.
 They were all tired and hungry.
 They needed energy to continue the pursuit and finish the battle.
 And God provided honey on the ground.

 i.
 “The mopping-up operations after a rout were all-important if the maximum benefit from the victory was to be reaped, but pursuit of the enemy involved an exhausting, unremitting journey over steep hills for hours on end.”
 (Baldwin)

 b.
 No one put his hand to his mouth, for the people feared the oath: This group of soldiers saw the honey dripping right in front of their eyes.
 Yet Saul’s foolish oath prevented them from receiving what God put right in front of them.

 c.
-But Jonathan had not heard his father charge the people with the oath: Because of this, Jonathan ate some of that honey and immediately, it did the weary soldier well: his countenance brightened.
+But Jonathan had not heard his father charge the people with the oath: Because of this, Jonathan ate some of that honey and immediately, it did the weary soldier good: his countenance brightened.
 He needed the energy to fight, and here it was, provided by God.

 d.
 My father has troubled the land: Perhaps Jonathan should not have said this.
 There was a sense in which he was undercutting his father’s authority before the troops.
 If there were anything to say, it would have been best to say it to his father directly.
 Despite all that, Jonathan was exactly right!

 i.
 King Saul had indeed troubled the land with his pseudo-spiritual command to fast.
 Because of his command, the people were faint on a day when they should have been strong.
 They were weak and distracted and the victory was diminished.

 3. (31-35) The soldiers of Israel sin because of Saul’s foolish command.